Sample plan

 Upper East Side

 Three hours is barely enough.
 Focus: Egyptian wing (ground floor), European Paintings 1200-1800 (2nd floor, Rooms 611-644), American Wing courtyard.
-The Temple of Dendur is the one photo you'll take.
+The Temple of Dendur is the one photo you'll take — a complete 2,000-year-old Egyptian temple transposed into one hall, light through the glass wall onto the stone = the museum's most beautiful moment.
 Don't try to do every wing.
+The Costume Institute Met Gala theme exhibit each May runs through the next May — you might catch a spectacular Lady Gaga gown.

 Tip: Skip the ticket queue by buying online.
 Arrive at 10:00 opening to have the Egyptian wing to yourself.